harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 ---
 #define [Co-articulated Consonants](https://en.wikipedia.org/wiki/Co-articulated_consonant) are sounds produced with two simultaneous, distinct articulators.
 In English, these commonly manifest as secondary articulations, such as labialization (lip rounding) and velarization (tongue backing).

+Labilization
+w and y

+velarization
+and dark L

 ---
 [Syllabic Consonants](https://en.wikipedia.org/wiki/Syllabic_consonant) (when vowel isn't aspirated.
 Can be substituted with **/ə/**)
 /m̩/ : rhythm, prism, bottom